 Love the Gold Coast but want to escape the crowds?
 Situated 30 minutes south of Surfers Paradise and just five minutes east of Gold Coast Airport, Coolangatta has all the essentials for a weekend away at the beach – sun-kissed sands, excellent dining, breezy bars and fantastic surf.
 Inspired?
 Head to this chilled destination your for your next romantic short break.
+Here’s how to do a weekend on Queensland’s beachy Coolangatta.

 Related article: 10 Australian beach getaways close to the city